postcss/postcss.org/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/postcss/postcss.com/blob/master/CONTRIBUTING.md) to get started working on postcss.com and once you are done reading the guidelines, feel free to take a look at the [issue tracker](https://github.com/postcss/postcss.com/issues) from [Milestone 1.0](https://github.com/postcss/postcss.com/milestones/1.0)
+Please read through our [contributing guidelines](https://github.com/postcss/postcss.com/blob/master/CONTRIBUTING.md) to get started working on postcss.com and once you are done reading the guidelines, feel free to take a look at the [issue tracker](https://github.com/postcss/postcss.com/issues) from [Milestone 1.0](https://github.com/postcss/postcss.com/milestones/1.0) and start hacking away at something!

+There is a bunch of documentation on how to work on `postcss.com` in the `docs/` folder, [`Getting Started`](docs/getting-started.md) is a good place to begin!

 ### Technical specifications

 `postcss.com` uses [Statinamic](http://moox.io/statinamic/) as a static site generator.
 Statinamic is based on [React](https://github.com/facebook/react), a user interface library made by Facebook.
-Other than that we use CSS Modules, Redux, Babel, webpack and (obviously) PostCSS.
+Other top of that we use CSS Modules, Redux, Babel, webpack and (obviously) PostCSS.

-### Setup a local copy of the website

-1. Download the files with `git clone git@github.com:postcss/postcss.com`

-2. Install the dependencies with `npm install`

-3. Start the local server with `npm start`

-Go to localhost:3000 and you should see the website running locally.
-Try changing some content!